nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     **No setup is required for this**.

 1. Learn the design
-   * When you are ready to start coding, we recommend that you refer to [termiNus's architecture] (#LINK TO DG ARCHITECTURE DESIGN) to get a better idea of the overall design.
+   * When you are ready to start coding, we recommend that you refer to [termiNus's architecture](#architecture-diagram) to get a better idea of the overall design.

 ## Design